Amarinder Singh: Early career

 Singh was inducted into the Indian National Congress (INC) by Rajiv Gandhi, his friend from school and who later became Prime Minister of India, and was first elected to the Lok Sabha in 1980.
 In 1984, he resigned from Parliament and from the INC as a protest against the Army's actions during Operation Blue Star.
-Subsequently, he joined the Shiromani Akali Dal, was elected to the state legislature from Talwandi Sabo and became a minister in the Punjab state government for Agriculture, Forest, Development and Panchayats.
+Subsequently, he joined the Shiromani Akali Dal and The Sikh Forum, was elected to the state legislature from Talwandi Sabo and became a minister in the Punjab state government for Agriculture, Forest, Development and Panchayats.

+In protest of Operation Black Thunder which was approved by Chief Minister of Punjab Surjit Singh Barnala, 27 MLAs led by Parkash Singh Badal and Amarinder Singh split from the mainstream Shiromani Akali Dal and formed Akali Dal – Parkash Singh Badal Group in 1986.

+He was temporarily apart of the United Akali Dal, which supported Khalistan.
+He was contesting alongside politicians like Simranjit Singh Mann, Baba Joginder Singh Rode (father of Jarnail Singh Bhindranwale) and Parkash Singh Badal.

-In 1992, Singh broke away from the Akali Dal and formed a splinter party, Shiromani Akali Dal (Panthic).
+In 1992, Singh broke away from the Akali Dal – Parkash Singh Badal Group and formed a splinter party, Shiromani Akali Dal (Panthic).
 His party later merged with the Congress in 1998, after a crushing defeat in the Vidhan Sabha election in which Singh was defeated from his own constituency, getting only 856 votes, and after Sonia Gandhi took over the reins of the party.
 He was defeated by Prem Singh Chandumajra from the Patiala Constituency in 1998 by a margin of 33,251 votes.